AMoazeni/Real-Time-Robotics/README.md

 <br></br>
-- Event-Driven Interrupts: Run once, when some event happens (eg. Emergency shutoff button pressed, or Temperature threshold is passed and a fan is activated).
+- Event-Driven Interrupts: Trigger when some event happens (eg. Emergency shutoff button pressed, or Temperature threshold is passed and a fan is activated).

-<br></br>
 - Time-Driven Interrupts: Run continuously at a certain time interval (eg. motor position is adjusted to the correct position every 50ms)